 Using the Dual Pixel RAW Optimizer in Digital Photo Professional software, users can make use of the Dual Pixel data recorded with the Dual Pixel RAW image for microadjustments of the position of maximum sharpness using the depth information contained within the file.

-Unlike lens flare, which can sometimes be used creatively in making an image appear low in contrast and atmospherically ‘hazy’, ghosting is not desirable and shows internal lens reflections.
-This can be controlled with Dual Pixel RAW and minimized with careful adjustment.
+Ghosting Reduction Unlike lens flare, which can sometimes be used creatively in making an image appear low in contrast and atmospherically ‘hazy’, ghosting is not desirable and shows internal lens reflections.
+This can be controlled with Dual Pixel RAW and minimised with careful adjustment.

 Fine Detail Picture Style features three adjustable sharpening parameters, similar to those found in the Unsharp Mask filter in Adobe Photoshop and Canon’s DPP software.